cakephp/docs/en/appendices/orm-migration.rst

 Find returns a query object
 ---------------------------

-One important difference in the new ORM is that calling find on a table will not return the results immediately, but will return a Query object, this serves several purposes.
+One important difference in the new ORM is that calling ``find`` on a table will not return the results immediately, but will return a Query object; this serves several purposes.

 It is possible to alter queries further, after calling ``find``::